 Providers without cash penalties

 Going for a provider without a cash penalty for extra use seems like a better bet.

 However, as we'll see, providers can 'move up' those using excessively which can be much more expensive in the long term.

-Sky Everyday Lite (2GB limit) is free with TV, for example, but the next option Unlimited is £7.50 a month or £90 a year, a bit more than a tenner from BT.
+Sky Everyday Lite (2GB limit) is free with TV, for example, but the next option Unlimited is considerably more expensive, almost £10 a month or £120 a year.

 Please read our full disclaimer for important information that relates to the service we provide and your use of this site.